 Since the overall process is extremely complex, we highly recommend consulting with an attorney or using a service like Harbor Compliance for personalized top-to-bottom nonprofit formation and obtaining IRS 501(c)(3) status.

-The first step is to secure the name.
-There are no requirements for designators like Inc., but there are some restrictions if you want to use certain identifiers.
-Also, the name you choose should be unique, unlike any registered business entity of any kind.
+The first step is to secure a brand name.
+The name you choose should be unlike any registered business entity in Texas.
 Here’s a few resources:

-A registered agent is responsible for receiving and helping to handle/process all official documents on your nonprofit’s behalf like state filings, legal notices, important tax forms, etc. They must be a citizen of Texas or a registered business entity in the state (with a street address).
+A registered agent is responsible for receiving and helping process all official documents on your nonprofit’s behalf like state filings, legal notices, important tax forms, etc. They must be a citizen of Texas or a registered business entity in the state (with a street address).

-That said, you can hire a third party service and pay up to $160 a year or get an qualified registered agent free of charge when you incorporate with Harbor Compliance (see details).
+That said, you can hire a third-party service and pay up to $160 a year, or get a qualified registered agent free of charge when you incorporate with Harbor Compliance (see details).

-An incorporator is the individual(s) responsible for executing the Certificate of Formation (Step 5) with the state which declares the basics of your entity for the public record (including your brand name).
-Texas only requires one.
-Then, if your nonprofit is run by directors vs. members, you’ll need to appoint at least 3 directors that oversees the nonprofit until your initial meeting (Step 7) where official directors can be voted on.
+If your nonprofit is run by directors (instead of members), you’ll need to appoint at least 3 directors who will oversee the nonprofit until your initial meeting (Step 7) when official directors can be voted in.

-This part can be somewhat complex because of the legal/tax nature of nonprofits which is why it’s a good idea to either hire the best nonprofit lawyer you can afford or work with professional service providers.
-They can help you understand the ins and outs of choosing initial directors and so much more depending on your needs and who you have on your team/board.
+This part can be somewhat complex, which is why it’s a good idea to either work with a nonprofit lawyer or a professional nonprofit formation service.
+They’ll help you understand the ins and outs of choosing initial directors and so much more!

-In order to become an incorporated not-for-profit business entity (vs. unincorporated and zero legal protection), your brand will need official bylaws which not only govern the way it’s run but also provides a path to where it’s headed!
+In order to become an incorporated nonprofit business entity, your brand will need official bylaws.
+These will not only govern the way your organization runs, but also provides a path where it’s headed!
+Make sure to include:

-To get started, check out a savvy Bylaws Template so you can get an idea for how they’re structured and how you can begin customizing the default corporate form to suit your nonprofit.
-For further details on other information to be included in the Certificate of Formation, refer to provisions stipulated in BOC Sections 3.005 and 3.009.
+To get started, check out a savvy bylaws template so you can get an idea of how they’re structured, and begin customizing the default corporate form to suit your nonprofit!

-Once you and your team decide it’s time to form the initial corporation, file your nonprofit Certificate of Formation with the state by mail, fax, or in-person.
-Plenty of further instructions are on the form, but the basic information asked should include:
+Once you and your team decide it’s time to form your nonprofit corporation, file your Certificate of Formation with the state by mail, fax, or in-person.
+The basic information it should include is:

 Filing Fee: $25

-Those are the basics, but depending on the nature of your nonprofit and how many members/directors are at the meeting there could be a lot more to discuss.
-It’s a huge move in the right direction though, so celebrate afterwards!
+These are the basics, but depending on the nature of your nonprofit (and how many members/directors are at the meeting) there could be a lot more to discuss.
+This is a huge step in the right direction though, so make time to celebrate!

-What’s an EIN?
-For all legally registered business entities, as well as nonprofit entities, they are a 9-digit federal “Employer Identification Number.”
-It’s used to track your business activity to ensure compliance, allow you to set up an official bank account, legally hire team members/employees, and so on.
+An EIN is a 9-digit federal “Employer Identification Number.”
+It’s used to track your business activity to ensure compliance, and is necessary to set up an official bank account and legally hire employees.

-While in the past it used to be a bit of a pain, these days you can get one quick, free, and easy by submitting an application online directly through the IRS Website.
+While in the past it was a bit of a pain, these days you can get an EIN quick, free and easy by submitting an application directly through the IRS Website.

-Also, you might want to bookmark the Dallas/Fort Worth (or another closer one) district office of the Small Business Administration and Sec. of State’s SOSDirect site as they’re going to have tons of valuable information and connections.
+You also might want to bookmark the Dallas/Fort Worth (or some other nearby) district office of the Small Business Administration, as well as the Sec. of State’s SOSDirect site.
+Both of these will provide tons of valuable information.

-If you think it’ll be helpful, look into this short breakdown of Business Checking Accounts to start brushing up if all this is unfamiliar territory.
-Where your nonprofit banks is a critical move, which is why it should be discussed at length in your initial meeting.
+Read through this short breakdown of our favorite business checking accounts to start brushing up if this is totally unfamiliar territory.
+Where you choose to bank is a critical decision, so it should be discussed at length during your initial meeting.